WHY RENT THROUGH US?

 5. Credit report

-1. The landlord/agent has 15 days to make a decision once a holding deposit is taken
+1. The landlord/agent has 15 days to make a decision once a holding deposit has been received.

 3. Repayment does not need to be in full if:

-Total of 5 weeks rent to be secured in a Government Deposit Scheme.
+A total of 5 weeks rent which will be secured in a Government Deposit Scheme.
 (TDS)

-Total of 6 weeks rent when the annual rent is in excess of £50 000.
+A total of 6 weeks rent when the annual rent is in excess of £50 000 per annum.

 DURING THE TENANCY